 Smart casual penny loafers

 For a smart-casual look why not try pairing the Barker Ravel with a pair of dark wash denim turn-ups, a black shirt - tie the look together with a fitted blazer.
 Adding a pair of penny loafers in place of your usual shoes will instantly add a bit of class to your outfit.
 No outfit is complete without adding a few finishing touches, go one step further and choose accessories to compliment your footwear.

 Despite having roots as a casual choice of footwear, penny loafers can also be worn as formal business attire.
 However, when it comes to more tailored items of clothing like suits, there are a few things to keep in mind:

 - A high-shine loafer like the Barker Newington is more formal so it works better as part of a more formal outfit.

 - Tailoring should be form-fitting, so slim, modern and tapered fits work best with penny loafers.

 - Penny loafers aren’t just for the sockless.
 We believe socks and sans socks work well.
 When going “sockless”, we suggest 'invisible' socks.
 They are the easiest way to protect your shoes and avoid sweaty feet.

 It’s hard to go wrong with something that has been around for so long and remained virtually unchanged for 80+ years.
-So why not step up your footwear game by adding a pair (or two) of penny loafers to your footwear collection to add a touch of class to any outfit.
-Check out our full range of penny loafers and loafers for every occasion.
+So why not step up your footwear game by adding a pair (or two) of penny loafers to your footwear collection?
+To add a touch of class to your outfits, check out our full range of penny loafers and loafers for every occasion.